Temporary Total Disability (TTD)

 Unfortunately, employers often delay or dispute disability payments which can create significant financial hardship for injured employees and their families.

-If you’ve been injured on the job and your disability payments have been delayed, denied or you’re not receiving adequate compensation, the expert attorneys at Marc J. Shuman & Associates, LTD. can help.
+If you’ve been injured on the job and your disability payments have been delayed, or denied or you’re not receiving adequate compensation, the skilled attorneys at Shuman Legal can help.